GiorgioManzella/Small-scale-Solar-System-model/README.md

 After a couple of hours I was able to render some geometries and control the camera in a basic way.

-As now the project include all the planet in the solar system and the rotation are calculated based on a mathematical operation that use earth rotation as a base.
+As of now, the project includes all the planets in the solar system and the rotations are calculated based on a mathematical operation that uses earth rotation as a base.

 ![Alt Text](https://media.giphy.com/media/BqsQzWLHnXV3CVBzEC/giphy.gif)